-Oxford Transitional Justice Research (OTJR) is an inter-disciplinary network of more than 150 Oxford staff and students working broadly on issues of transition in societies recovering from mass conflict and/or repressive rule.
-Founded in 2007, it is now one of the largest and most diverse academic communities conducting research in this field.
-OTJR is dedicated to producing high-quality scholarship that connects intimately to practical and policy questions in transitional justice, including the following themes: theoretical and philosophical debates; domestic and international prosecutions; truth commissions and other truth-recovery processes; commemoration and memorialisation; local and traditional practices; compensation and reparations; and institutional reform.
+Oxford Transitional Justice Research (OTJR) is an inter-disciplinary network of academics and students working on issues of transition in societies recovering from conflict and/or repressive rule.
+Founded in 2007, it is now a large and diverse academic community conducting research in this field.
+OTJR is dedicated to producing high-quality scholarship that connects intimately to practical and policy questions in transitional justice, including research within the following themes: domestic and international prosecutions, institutional reform and the rule of law, truth commissions, reparations, amnesty processes, and other emerging topics.

 Although we focus on transitional justice, broadly defined, we do so from a variety of perspectives.
 Our members, students and academics alike, have a great variety of expertise including from the disciplines of law, criminology, development, political theory, socio-legal studies, history, anthropology, and area studies, amongst others.
 We pride ourselves on our inter-disciplinarity.
 OTJR is a unique group within Oxford University’s academic and professional community.

 For the up-coming academic year, we have put together an exciting seminar series and are considering potential themes for a conference in June 2015.
 In addition, earlier this year we agreed to collaborate with the Swiss NGO, Fondation Hirondelle, and the Harvard Humanitarian Initiative to build an online media platform covering conflict and post-conflict justice mechanisms.

 Over the last seven years, OTJR has completed a number of projects across all areas of transitional justice.
 Here is a brief overview of some of these projects: